 Mandatory Pre-clearance for SEI Stock – All Directors and Officers of SEI and any other persons designated by the SEI General Counsel as being subject to SEI’s pre-clearance requirement, together with their family members, may not engage in any transaction involving the Company’s securities (including a stock plan transaction such as an option exercise, a gift, a loan or pledge or hedge, a contribution to a trust, or any other transfer) without first obtaining pre-clearance of the transactions from SEI’s designated Pre-Clearance Officer.
 A request for pre-clearance should be submitted to the Officer at least five days in advance of the proposed transaction.
 The SEI Pre-Clearance Officer will then determine whether the transactions may proceed and, if so, assist in complying with the reporting requirements.
 Sales of SEI securities by a director or officer or certain family members or entities related to any of them may require a filing with the Securities and Exchange Commission on a Form 3, 4 or 5.
 While the accurate and timely filing of these forms is the responsibility of the officer or director, SEI's legal department will provide such assistance as the director or officer requests.

-Blackout Period on SEI Stock – Directors and Officers are prohibited from buying or selling SEI’s publicly traded securities during "blackout periods".
+Blackout Period on SEI Stock – Directors and Officers are prohibited from buying or selling SEI’s publicly traded securities during "blackout periods," which for any quarterly or annual financial period, begins at the close of the prior quarter and ends after SEI publicly announces the financial results for that quarterly or annual period.

 All securities trading during these black-out periods may only be conducted with the approval of SEI’s General Counsel or the Chief Financial Officer.
 In no event may securities trading in SEI’s stock be conducted while a Director or Officer of the company is in possession of material nonpublic information regarding SEI.